-- The school draws on the expertise of external agencies to provide specialist advice and support. - The Inclusion Manager has an overview of the needs of disabled pupils. - There are high expectations. - There is appropriate deployment and training of teaching assistants. - Successful practice is shared within the school. - Disabled pupils have access to extra-curricular activities.
+- The school draws on the expertise of external agencies to provide specialist advice and support. - The Inclusion Manager has an overview of the needs of children with disabilities. - There are high expectations. - There is appropriate deployment and training of teaching assistants. - Successful practice is shared within the school. - Children with disabilities have access to extra-curricular activities.